 This mixed breed can have a pretty wide price range.
 Therefore, you should expect to put in some good old-fashioned hard work to get the best possible deal.

 The average price of Ori Pei puppies can range from $450-$1200.
-From breeders to geographic location, of course, there are many factors which can affect the price.
+From breeders to geographic location, of course, there are many factors that can affect the price.

 When shopping for a new dog, do not be afraid to use your negotiation skills to try and lower the asking price.